 SAP/CAP provide information that is enhanced for the ease of use by the controllers.
-The simulator uses SAP/CAP data as like speed, course, height, etc. They are mathematically coded into strings like "EW-1681,NS00".
-In fact they come binary coded as "10101010010101010..." in Manchester coding.
+The simulator uses SAP/CAP data as like speed, course, height, etc. They are mathematically coded into strings like

+"EW-1681,NS00".
+In fact they come binary coded as "1010101010101010..." in Manchester coding.

-The raw data window in the FreeScopes software allows to see this code directly.
+The raw data window in the FreeScopes software allows seeing this code directly.
 The following image shows

-SAP/CAP parameters that available on simulation (highlighted by yellow) and identification for
+SAP/CAP parameters available in the simulation are highlighted in yellow and identification searched in DBS register is highlighted in green.